aspnet/aspnet-docker/README.aspnetcore-build.md

 ### Build an app with `docker build`

 With this technique your application is compiled in two stages when you run `docker build`.
 The requires Docker 17.05 or newer.

-Stage 1 compiles your application in `/source`.
-Stage 2 copies the compiled app into `/app` and configures the app to launch your website when the container starts.
-This does not preserve the source code from stage 1.
+Stage 1 compiles and publishes the application by using the `microsoft/aspnetcore-build` image.
+Stage 2 copies the published application from Stage 1 into the final image leaving behind all of the source code and tooling needed to build.

-1. Create a `.dockerignore` file in your project folder and exclude files that shouldn't be copied into the container.
+1. Create a `.dockerignore` file in your project folder and exclude files that shouldn't be copied into the container:

     ```
     # Sample contents of .dockerignore file